 What does this mean for you?
-I explain below what this means for employers in respect of those individuals starting employment on or after 6 April 2020 and for existing employees.
+We explain below what this means for employers in respect of those individuals starting employment on or after 6 April 2020 and for existing employees.

 Up to 5 April 2020, employees were entitled to receive a written statement of their key terms of employment within 2 months of the date on which they started work.